-This is a picture of my dad, Robert Owen Whitley.
-He passed away in 2010.
+This is my dad, Robert Sr. He passed away in 2010.

 2-be sure the information is not already presented on this website.
-I've gotten quite a few emails, especially recently, from individuals who felt I left out important points pertaining to the study of powwowing, when in reality the information is most certainly included on this site.
+I've gotten quite a few emails from individuals who felt I left out important points pertaining to the study of powwowing, when in reality the information is most certainly included on this site.
 You really have to look through the whole site.
 Sometimes the information and links can seem overwhelming, but it is all absolutely essential for a proper education in the subject.
 If you've checked and re-checked and definitely cannot find mention of something you feel is crucial, please let me know.
 Please also be aware that in some instances I merely mention an aspect of PA German culture (like the various dialects, for example) but do not elaborate on because I am not an expert in that topic.
 Instead, I'll offer links to further study for your own education.
-In those cases, I probably will not be willing to add more information to this site because it is simply out of my realm of expertise and not crucial to the understanding of the system of powwowing.

 3-if you have questions/comments/etc that involve Native American studies, culture, religion, etc, please understand that I am not the person to contact.
 I have almost no knowledge of Native American culture to share with you, nor is PA German Powwowing in any way, shape, or form connected to Native American culture.
 I can't tell you how many emails I've received filled with accusations of cultural appropriation.
 However, I can tell that the authors of those emails haven't actually read through this website.
 If they had, they would understand that this is something very different than Native American religion and culture.
 Emails of this nature will simply be deleted and ignored as I have no information to share on this topic.